 No single, specific list of requirements that's applicable to all health, fitness and wellness businesses exists.
 Each business has different considerations and the ADA is actually designed to allow flexibility while still allowing people with disabilities to engage with your business.

-However, many courts have referenced the Web Content Accessibility Guidelines, currently in version 2.1 (2018).
+However, many courts have referenced the Web Content Accessibility Guidelines, currently in version 2.1 as of this writing (2018).
 This document establishes:

 - The four principles of accessibility

 - Thirteen guidelines that help ensure that your content is accessible for those with various disabilities

 - Specific techniques for both success criteria and guidelines that help esure accessibility

 Always remember that the primary goal of website accessibility is to allow individuals with disabilities to engage and communicate with your business.